 B-W Parkway Widening Study Is Presented at Greenbelt Meeting by Jonathan Taylor Advocates for a third lane on the Baltimore-Washington Parkway sweetened their pitch at a November 17 public meeting.
 The meeting - second in a series of three on the congressionally-mandated Baltimore-Washington Parkway Widening Feasibility Study - took place at the Greenbelt Community Center.
 Some 30 citizens, including Councilmembers Leta Mach, Edward Putens and Rodney Roberts and City Manager Michael McLaughlin were in attendance.
 The tone of the meeting was sweeter than before.
 Study-sponsor Representative C.A.
 "Dutch" Ruppersberger's (D-MD) staff were absent, their presence felt instead through a series of strategic concessions to local sensibilities.
-First of these was the firstbe: I've heard you, but let's see if we can find a way to do this together.
+First of these was the firstmeeting summary which gave center stage to familiar themes of concern to Greenbelt residents but at the same time advanced the cause of widening the highway.
+"Preservation of the aesthetic, historic and natural values of the Parkway.
+Maintain two lanes to preserve the Parkway's character.
+Widening will not eliminate congestion on the corridor.
+Community and environmental impacts of potential widening" - these were among the topics represented.
+Those attending the meeting were assured repeatedly by the study team that the Representative had heard these themes.
+Other themes, more hospitable to widening were, however, also on the list: "The environment is an important component but should not be an overriding element" and "An open mind towards the study is needed by all."
+The overall message seemed to be: I've heard you, but let's see if we can find a way to do this together.
 Traffic Analysis Another strategic concession was found in an unexpectedly candid traffic analysis.
 Facing a predicted 34 percent increase in north-south trips between Baltimore and Washington, D.C., the study team concluded "a widened Parkway will carry more traffic, but will not necessarily be less congested than experienced today."
 The overall message seemed to be: I expect the same congestion outcomes you do, but the region needs the extra capacity.
-The last and most revealing concessions were found in the four widening options attendees were asked to consider: inside and outside widening under National Park Service (NPS) standards or those of the American Association of State Highway and Transportation Officials (AAS-HTO).
+The last and most revealing concessions were found in the four widening options attendees were asked to consider: inside and outside widening under National Park Service (NPS) standards or those of the American Association of State Highway and Transportation Officials (AASHTO).
 Under the two inside widening options, a third lane would be added by taking up part of the median between northbound and southbound lanes.
 Under the two outside widening options, a third lane would be added by taking up part of the space outside the northbound and southbound lanes.
 Widening outside would have greater impact on the area surrounding the Parkway and on its interchanges and bridges.
 More interchanges would need to be reconstructed (six versus four or five).
-More bridges would also need to be widened (seven versus four). versus zero to one).
-More forest area within the existing boundaries of the Parkway would also be impacted (25-35 versus 9-26 percent) and more wetland areas would be crossed (18 versus zero to six).
-Which Standards?
+More bridges would also need to be widened (seven versus four).
+In addition, more residential properties would be impacted with outside widening (13-14 versus zero to one).
+More forest area within the existing boundaries of the Parkway would also be impacted (25-35 versus 9-26 percent) and more wetland areas would be crossed (18 versus zero Which Standards?